tock/tock/doc/CodeReview.md

 **Significant pull requests** require review by the entire core team.
 Each core team member is expected to respond within one week.
-There are three possible responses: Accept, which means the pull request should be accepted (perhaps with some minor tweaks, as per comments), No comment, which means the pull request is fine but the member does not promote it, or Discuss, which means the pull request needs to be discussed by the core team before considering merging it.
+There are three possible responses:

+  - **Accept**, which means the pull request should be accepted (perhaps with some minor tweaks, as per comments).
+  - **No Comment**, which means the pull request is fine but the member does not promote it.
+  - **Discuss**, which means the pull request needs to be discussed by the core team before considering merging it.

 Core team members can change their votes at any time, based on discussion, changes, or further thought.

 ## 3. Reviews

 To be merged, a pull request requires two Accept and no Discuss votes.
 The review period begins when a review is requested from the Github team `core-team`.
-If a member does not respond within a week, their vote is considered No comment.
+If a member does not respond within a week, their vote is considered No Comment.
 If a core team member stops responding to many significant pull requests they may be removed from the core team.

 Core team members enter their votes through GitHub's comment system.
 An